 IP69K: High-Pressure High-Temperature Steam Cleaning

-An illuminator rated IP69K can withstand the cleaning regimes used in food production, beverage processing, dairy, meat processing, and pharmaceutical manufacturing.
+An illuminator rated IP69K can survive the cleaning regimes used in food production, beverage processing, dairy, meat processing, and pharmaceutical manufacturing.
 An illuminator rated only IP67 or IP65 will fail when subjected to IP69K-level cleaning conditions.

 Connector and Cable IP Rating Compatibility